chiasm-project/chiasm/README.md

 ## Components

-Chiasm is a browser based runtime environment and component architecture for interactive data visualizations.
-It allows plugins for data access, data transformation, and interactive visualization to be loaded and configured dynamically.
-This repository contains `chiasm.js`, the core runtime environment, but a component runtime environment is nothing without components.
+A component runtime environment is nothing without components.

 The Chiasm subproject [chiasm-component](https://github.com/chiasm-project/chiasm-component) defines a common base for Chiasm components.
 Components should extend this base using composition (not inheritence).
 For an example of a simple plugin that defines an interactive graphic, see [Chiasm Boilerplate](http://bl.ocks.org/curran/1af08ad6cdb01707c33f).